pdstools.explanations.ExplanationsUtils

 classmethod validate_and_get_type(val)

-get the accepted contribution type which is validated against user input
+Get the accepted contribution type which is validated against user input

-CONTRIBUTION = ('contribution', 'contribution')
+CONTRIBUTION = ('contribution', 'contribution', 'average contribution')

-CONTRIBUTION_ABS = ('contribution_abs', '|contribution|')
+CONTRIBUTION_ABS = ('contribution_abs', '|contribution|', 'absolute average contribution')

-CONTRIBUTION_WEIGHTED = ('contribution_weighted', 'contribution weighted')
+CONTRIBUTION_WEIGHTED = ('contribution_weighted', 'contribution weighted', 'weighted average contribution')

-CONTRIBUTION_WEIGHTED_ABS = ('contribution_weighted_abs', '|contribution weighted|')
+CONTRIBUTION_WEIGHTED_ABS = ('contribution_weighted_abs', '|contribution weighted|', 'absolute weighted average contribution')

-FREQUENCY = ('frequency', 'frequency')
+FREQUENCY = ('frequency', 'frequency', 'frequency')

-CONTRIBUTION_MIN = ('contribution_min', 'contribution min')
+CONTRIBUTION_MIN = ('contribution_min', 'contribution min', 'minimum contribution')

-CONTRIBUTION_MAX = ('contribution_max', 'contribution max')
+CONTRIBUTION_MAX = ('contribution_max', 'contribution max', 'maximum contribution')

 class _COL(*args, **kwds)